remilebeau/typescript-todolist/README.md

 # Todo List

-A single-page todo list app
+A single-page todo list app created using Vite and TypeScript.

 # [Click here to launch the app](https://typescript-todolist.onrender.com)

-Created using:

-- TypeScript
-- Vite

 Credit to [Dave Gray Teaches Code](https://courses.davegray.codes/) for project design and tutorial.